mathiskakal/moonshot/documents/rexmax-specifications.md

 Therefore, none of them really meet my criteria usually because of a sense of lock in, slow prototyping, outdated UI/UX and poor interoperability.

-Now that those are out of the way, let's evaluate the full-code ecosystems, or as I like to call them, the "yes code"!
+Now that those are out of the way, let's evaluate the full-code ecosystems!

 There are mainly two obvious solutions from my experience and research: